ebi-gene-expression-group/scanpy-workflow/README.md

-# scanpy-scripts-workflow
+# Run the steps of the Scanpy workflow

-Workflow leveraging the scanpy-scripts package to run Scanpy in a Nextflow workflow
+This is a Nextflow Workflow leveraging the scanpy-scripts package to run individual steps of the Scanpy workflow.

+## Setup